 Why does God desire and require His people's intercession?
 Most likely because God originally gave dominion of the earth to humankind.
 That dominion has never been revoked by God.
 Satan's dominion achieved through rebellion against the Creator is a false, illegitimate, usurped dominion.
-Redeemed through Christ, we can exercise our God-given right to influence the affairs of this world through the exercise of intercessory prayer.
-Like Kuwait's request for the multi-national force to come against the illegitimate dominion of Iraq, so we in prayer as God's redeemed children, pray that His will be done, His kingdom come on earth.
+Redeemed through Christ, we can exercise our Godgiven right to influence the affairs of this world through the exercise of intercessory prayer.
+Like Kuwait's request for the multi-national force to come against the illegitimate dominion of its territory by Iraq in 1990, so we in prayer as God's redeemed children, pray that His will be done, His kingdom come on earth.
 Prayer in the power of the Holy Spirit breaks through the false dominion of the enemy, and clears the way for His deliverance and shalom to come to all peoples.
 Linked through prayer with the risen Christ, sitting at His side (Eph.2) far above all authority and dominion, we share in the accomplishment of His redemptive purposes.

-Dick Eastman, president of World Literature Crusade, told our staff at World Vision that early in 1988 God had led him to take a team of intercessors throughout Eastern Europe.
+Dick Eastman, president of Every Home for Christ, told our staff at World Vision that early in 1988 God had led him to take a team of intercessors throughout Eastern Europe.
 Their mission was "to confront the strongholds of Communism."
 In obedience to God's leading, they carried out a "prayer walk" around the Politbureau building in Bucharest where less than two years later, Ceaucescu made his last stand after pridefully announcing his regime would last for a thousand years.
 While in Berlin, God led Dick to go out with a German friend in the middle of the night to face that still forbidding wall.
 Moved in intercessory prayer, they both laid their hands on the wall and prayed, "In the name of Jesus, come down!"

 In the dramatic events of 1989 in Eastern Europe, God used the prayers of His people to shake the nations.
 He can do the same thing in the unevangelized world.
-He is seeking those who will stand before him in the gap for the 2,000 major unreached peoples, the 1,000 unevangelized cities, and the 30 unevangelized countries.
+He is seeking those who will stand before Him in the gap for the more than 7,000 unreached peoples, of which the almost 5000 "Frontier Groups" still have only one follower of Jesus on average.

-2. Victory in the spiritual realm is primary, and it is won by prayer.
+2. Victory in the spiritual realm is primary, and it is worby prayer.